Liftric/s3-apt-repository-plugin/README.md

 - **label**: *(Optional)* The value of the 'Label' field in the Release files.
 By default, it is 'Debian'.
 - **suite**: *(Optional)* The value of the 'Suite' field in the Release files.
 By default, it is 'stable'.
 - **component**: *(Optional)* The value of the 'Component' field in the Release files.
 By default, it is 'main'.
-- **debian**: *(Required)* See below for more information.
+- **debPackage**: *(Required)* See below for more information.

-In the `debian` section, you can specify package-specific attributes.
+In the `debPackage` section, you can specify package-specific attributes.
 These can override the top-level attributes if needed:

 - **file**: *(Required)* The Debian package file to upload.
 - **architectures**: *(Required)* Set of architectures that the package supports.